 The first thing I would say about makeup is to use up what you have first!
 We often have a ton of stuff that gets purchased but never used.
 I have three daughters with a passion for the stuff and it drives me mad!
-One of the best sites my daughters visit regularly is Beauty Bay, particularly their outlet section where everything is 50% off.
+One of the best sites my daughters visit regularly is Beauty Bay*, particularly their outlet section.
 You can pick up some massive bargains.

 Annoyingly, my once perfect vision has gone downhill in the last 10 years, meaning frequent changes of spectacles as it changes.
 They cost a flipping fortune!
 The next time I need glasses, I swear I am going to get my optician in town to give me the prescription and buy them online more cheaply.
 They have had enough of my money to keep them in holidays!